Not on display

 For Float Herring positioned a length of cotton duck fabric, approximately twenty-two and a half metres long and ten centimetres wide, across a large pond, tethering it at each end.
 One end was then released and the strip was allowed to float free, its movement determined by the wind rippling across the water.
 The cloth also sank in places where it became saturated.

-Alongside works such as Tea-bag Piece 1969 (Tate T13815), Oiled Earth 1969 (Tate T13817), Tie-Up 1969 (Tate T13820) and Zinc-Plated Wood 1969 (Tate T13818), Float is an early work which typifies Herring’s ‘environmental statements’, all of which were shown in Herring’s first solo exhibition at the Manchester College of Art Gallery in 1969.
+Alongside works such as Tea-bag Piece 1969 (Tate T13815), Oiled Earth 1969 (Tate T13817), Tie-Up 1969 (Tate T13820) and Zinc-Plated Wood 1969 (Tate T13818), Float is an early work which typifies Herring’s ‘environmental statements’, which were shown in two exhibitions in 1969: one at Manchester College of Art Gallery, where Herring was teaching; and in Survey 69.
+New Space at Camden Arts Centre, London, which can from October–November that year.
 His work in the late 1960s used photography and documentation to record interventions into the landscape made by him in primarily unpopulated areas.
 Like Oiled Earth 1969, Float was made near the home of the artist Keith Arnatt in Yorkshire; Tea-bag Piece and Zinc-Plated Wood were made near Belmont in Lancashire.
 The emphasis on recording and documenting his findings during interventions preoccupied his work for decades: here, measuring the movement of the fabric on the water; or measuring the quantities of oil absorbed by the earth via an array of implanted tubes in Oiled Earth 1969 (Tate T13817).
 Photography enabled Herring to develop new enquiries into duration: the duration of time it took for the oil to level out, to the time it took for the fabric to move around the pond and sink.
 These subtle forms of intervention questioned consumption, creation and the cultural responsibilities involved in their making, and were deeply rooted in ecological and environmental concerns.

-Herring studied at Manchester College of Art from 1963–6 and then at St Martins School of Art from 1966–7.
+Herring studied at Manchester College of Art from 1963–6 and then at Central School of Art and Design from 1966–7.
 In the late 1960s Herring collaborated with Arnatt, most notably as the photographer for Arnatt’s Self Burial (Television Interference Project) 1969 (Tate T01747).

 Idea Structures, exhibition catalogue, Camden Arts Centre, London 1970.